gregoryhammond/audacity-3.0.2-no-telemetry/README.md

 ## Getting Started

-For end users, the latest Windows and macOS release version of Audacity is available from the [Audacity website](https://www.audacityteam.org/download/).
+For end users, Windows and macOS release version 3.0.2 of Audacity is available from [Fosshub](https://www.fosshub.com/Audacity-old.html).

-Help with using Audacity is available from the [Audacity Forum](https://forum.audacityteam.org/).
-Information for developers is available from the [Audacity Wiki](https://wiki.audacityteam.org/wiki/For_Developers).
+The release notes for this version of Audacity can be found on the [offical Audacity release notes](https://wiki.audacityteam.org/wiki/Release_Notes_3.0.2).